top of page

 Another example is thinking.

-Man isn’t the only one capable of thinking.
+Humans are not the only ones capable of thinking.
 The lion chasing a zebra must assess how fast, how long, and which way the zebra might run to escape.
 The lion might make smarter decisions than we do, even with our computers and GPS.

 It seems that Mother Nature has provided everyone with a way to improve.
 At every level, you can find some implementation of the level above as a stepping stone.